 What are some examples of a weekly box?
 How big is it?

-Each week we select what goes in the box based on what looks the best in the field, what we have in abundance, what we think our members will be excited about, or something new that we're excited about that we want you to get excited about (we SWEAR kohlrabi is awesome and we promise to give you less of it and give you more ideas of how to use it!).
+Each week we select what goes in the box based on what looks the best in the field, what we have in abundance, what we think our members will be excited about, or something new that we're excited about that we want you to get excited about (we SWEAR kohlrabi is awesome and we promise to give you a reasonable amount of it and give good more ideas of how to use it!).
 Eating seasonally can feel redundant: you're buried in greens in the spring, tomatoes, eggplant, and peppers in the summer, and sweet potatoes in the fall.
-While making our crop plan, we have to make sure there's enough of something, (eggplant, for example) to be freshly picked for 175 families in a given week, so we plant the necessary amount to fulfill that need.
+While making our crop plan, we have to make sure there's enough of something, (eggplant, for example) to be freshly picked for nearly 200 families in a given week, so we plant the necessary amount to fulfill that need.
 But week after week...after week...there's still eggplant to be harvested and eaten!
 This is part of the deal when you belong to a CSA - you get more than what you pay for, but dealing with abundance and excess is sometimes more of a challenge than scarcity.
-Even so, how on earth could we keep 175 families happy with the very same box each week?
+Even so, how on earth could we keep 200 families happy with the very same box each week?
 And yet, by providing too much choice for our members, we would likely waste time and space on food that members didn't choose on any given week, and also miss the opportunity to encourage you to try something new that you might just love.
 We also try to balance our field efficiency and labor by growing things our members love that are very labor-intensive (tomatoes!) with our farmer favorites that are easier to grow and also so good for you (bok choy!)
 You see our predicament?
 There's so much for us to consider!
-This season, we'll pack boxes as we always have, but we'll include more choices of a few items for members to select from in addition to the base box.
-We'll get member feedback as we go and do our best to keep everyone happy.
+This season, we'll pack boxes as we always have, but like last season we'll include more choices of a few items for members to select from in addition to the base box.
+We'll continue to get member feedback as we go and do our best to keep everyone happy.
 Finally, there are a few Long Island specialties that we don't grow but we carry in our store and we don't want you to miss out on, so from time to time you'll receive a special guest appearance of corn or potatoes grown by our farmer neighbors.

 What if I don’t like something in my box?